-- Experience working on behavioral health and crisis services in rural communities. - Experience working with statewide healthcare, tribal health and behavioral health partners in planning and designing services.
+- Experience working on behavioral health and crisis services in rural communities. - Experience working with statewide healthcare, tribal health and behavioral health partners in planning and designing crisis behavioral health services.

 All experience must be fully and clearly demonstrated in the proposal.